 We recognize investment income primarily from our portfolio of cash equivalents and short-term marketable securities.
-Investment income was \$303 and \$767, for the three months ended March 31, 2009 and 2008, respectively.
-The decrease was due to lower interest rates during the three month periods ended March 31, 2009, as compared to the same period in the prior year.
+Investment income was \$184 and \$604, for the three months ended, and \$487 and \$1,371, for the six months ended, June 30, 2009 and 2008, respectively.
+The decrease was due to lower interest rates during the three and six month periods ended June 30, 2009, as compared to the same period in the prior year.

 We incur interest on our convertible notes, mortgage debt, revolving credit facility, and other debt and capital lease obligations.
-Our interest expense is net of capitalized interest related to the construction of our Rhode Island manufacturing facility, which was \$1,202 and \$1,196 for the three months ended March 31, 2009 and 2008, respectively.
-Interest expense was \$333 and \$596, for the three months ended March 31, 2009 and 2008, respectively.
+Our interest expense is net of capitalized interest related to the construction and validation of our Rhode Island manufacturing facility, of \$1,154 and \$1,092 for the three months ended, and \$2,356 and \$2,288 for the six months ended, June 30, 2009 and 2008, respectively.
+Interest expense was \$109 and \$736, for the three months ended, and \$442 and \$1,332, for the six months ended, June 30, 2009 and 2008, respectively.
+The decrease in interest expense was due to the lower principal balance of our convertible notes as a result of the note conversion in October 2008 and exchange in April and May 2009.

 Foreign currency transaction gains and losses relate to changes in the fair value of monetary assets and liabilities of our foreign operations.
-The foreign currency transaction gains (losses) totaled \$(393) and \$703, for the three months ended March 31, 2009 and 2008, respectively.
-The loss in the three months ended March 31, 2009 was primarily a result of the fluctuation in exchange rates on the unhedged portion of our monetary assets and liabilities, primarily related to movements in the U.S. dollar compared to the Japanese Yen.
-The gain in the three months ended March 31, 2008 reflected a favorable impact of exchange rate movements of the Euro prior to initiation of our hedging program.
+The foreign currency transaction gains (losses) totaled \$264 and \$(335), for the three months ended, and \$(129) and \$368, for the six months ended, June 30, 2009 and 2008, respectively.
+The gain (loss) recorded in these periods was primarily a result of the fluctuation in exchange rates on the portion of our monetary assets and liabilities that were not fully hedged.